-Lightly grease an 8inch (20cm) ovenproof pie plate (love these enamel ones).
+Lightly grease an 8inch (20cm) ovenproof pie plate.

-Now we are onto the gluten free pastry.
-Weigh out your gluten free flour or mix into a large mixing bowl.
+For the gluten free pastry: Weigh out your gluten free flour or mix into a large mixing bowl.
 Add the chilled cubed butter and rub it in until it resembles coarse breadcrumbs.
 Don’t worry if you are left with a few chunky bits of butter, these will blend in perfectly when you knead the pastry.

 Stir in the beaten egg and then add enough water (the amount you need each time may differ dependant on room temp) to bring the pastry together, to form a soft but not too sticky dough.
 If you don’t get enough water in at this stage, you will find the pastry difficult to handle and it will break up.

 Cut the pastry in half and roll out one of the halves.
-Line the pie plate with the pastry and then fill it with the cooked steak and kidney.
+Line the pie plate/dish with the pastry and then fill it with the cooked steak and kidney.